Top 10 things Pete Carroll said Monday: Shaquem Griffin, captains named, injury updates and more

 One of the real positives for Seattle during the weekend was removing defensive end Dion Jordan from the Physically Unable to Perform list after he dealt with a stress reaction in his leg.

-Jordan took part in Monday’s practice but Carroll said it was too soon yet to say he will play.
+Jordan took part in practice Monday, but Carroll said it was too soon yet to say he will play.

 “We are going to see how he does during the week,’’ he said.
 “Going to go one day at a time right now.’’

-If Jordan can return he could start at the left defensive end spot opposite Frank Clark on the right side.
+If Jordan can return, he could start at the left defensive end spot opposite Frank Clark on the right side.
 Carroll said Clark, who was limited in camp after coming off hand surgery, is fine.

 Dontae Johnson is ready to go at right cornerback